wormhole-foundation/wormhole/SECURITY.md

 The caveats of such an approach include the following:

 - Speed to shutdown is limited by speed to develop the temporary bug fix (only for the unknown cases, known cases won't require development)
-- Speed to shutdown is limited by speed at which goverance can be passed to accept the temporary bug fix (slower for unknown cases and faster for known cases)
+- Speed to shutdown is limited by speed at which governance can be passed to accept the temporary bug fix (slower for unknown cases and faster for known cases)
 - Restoring after a shutdown will require a secondary governance action to either repoint the proxy contract to a non-shutdown implementation (known cases) or to revert the temporary patch and apply the long term patch (unknown cases)

 ## Security Monitoring